Standards, Accreditation and Admissibility in QDE

 In England and Wales, the primary framework for expert evidence in criminal proceedings is the Criminal Procedure Rules (CrimPR) Part 19, supplemented by the Practice Direction on Expert Evidence.
 CPR Part 19 requires that an expert's report state the expert's qualifications and experience, the substance of all material instructions received, and the range of opinion on the matters addressed, with the expert's reasoned conclusion among them.
 Crucially, the expert owes a duty to the court that overrides any obligation to the instructing party.
 Failure to comply with the Part 19 disclosure requirements can result in the expert's report being excluded.
 The Forensic Science Regulator's Codes of Practice, which apply to all FSP laboratories delivering forensic science into the criminal justice system, add a further quality layer.

 Under EU law, the eIDAS regulation (EU) No 910/2014 governs electronic identification and trust services.
 For document examination purposes, the most relevant eIDAS provisions concern the legal recognition of qualified electronic signatures and qualified electronic seals, and the evidentiary status of electronic documents.
 An electronic document bearing a qualified electronic signature created by a qualified trust service provider is presumed in EU member state courts to be attributed to the named signatory and to have been signed at the stated time, subject to the integrity of the underlying PKI chain.
+The examiner verifying such a document works within the framework described in detail at e-signatures, Aadhaar e-Sign, eIDAS and ESIGN/UETA.
 This creates a specific examination task: verifying the integrity of a qualified electronic signature chain rather than the physical characteristics of ink on paper.
 Document examiners working in EU jurisdictions need to understand both the physical-document frame and the eIDAS frame.

 | Jurisdiction | Primary legal basis | Admissibility standard | Key requirement for QDE expert |